Acupuncture & Functional Medicine

 - Greater sense of overall health and well-being

-I offer functional medicine testing and protocols to those who have been diagnosed with an autoimmune disease such as celiac, rheumatoid arthritis, lupus or hashimoto's thyroiditis.
-Functional medicine gets to the root of WHY you have an autoimmune disease and seeks through functional testing to pinpoint and address the 'thorns' that have caused your immune system to behave erratically.
-I myself have utilized these tests and protocols to address my celiac disease.
+I offer functional medicine testing and protocols to those who have been diagnosed with an autoimmune disease or for those who suspect autoimmunity but don't have a diagnosis.
+Functional medicine gets to the root of WHY you have an autoimmune disease and seeks through functional testing to pinpoint and address the triggers that have caused your immune system to behave erratically.
+I myself have utilized these tests and protocols to address my autoimmune process.
 With the help of functional medicine many have reversed the autoimmune process.
 You can too!!

 Chinese herbal medicine is a 2,000 year old tradition and its roots are to be found in Ayurvedic medicine.
 I utilize chinese and ayurvedic herbs along with nutrition to enhance and support your health and vitality.
 The foundation of this approach is to support the body's natural self-healing ability.